bortok/kne-demo/DEPLOY.md

 1. Throughout the document, a GCP Project ID parameter `--project=kt-nas-demo` is used for `gcloud` command syntax.
 Please change `kt-nas-demo` to specify a GCP Project ID you intend to use for the deployment
 2. Where applicable, GCP Region `us-west1` (Oregon) and/or Zone `us-west1-b` are used withing the document.
 Consider changing to a region and zone that fit your deployment via `--region=us-west1` and `--zone=us-west1-b` parameters.

-## Initialize a Kubernetes Cluster for KNE
+## Deploy Kubernetes Cluster for KNE

 1. Create a VPC network for K8s cluster deployment